 This upgrade of our existing free trade agreement with ASEAN aims to modernise it, further reduce barriers impacting exports, and boost trade in the region.

 In 2017, AANZFTA countries undertook a General Review of the existing agreement.
 This review took place in two stages; an assessment of the impact of the agreement, and the consideration of options to address identified issues.

 We’re interested in what New Zealanders and New Zealand businesses have to say about AANZFTA.
-Your views will help inform our overall approach to the AANZFTA upgrade.

-Find out how to have your say here.
+Find out how to share your views.